-When we optimize $Y_l$ in the deterministic regime, as in Fig.~\ref{fig:optimizePureVS}, we use the tight-binding valley splitting as the reward function.
+When we optimize $Y_l$ in the deterministic regime, as in Fig.~\ref{fig:optimizePureVS}, the tight-binding valley splitting is used as the reward function.
 Here, the gradient function is defined as $\text{grad}_l = \delta E_v^{\delta l} / \delta Y$, and is estimated as follows.\ First, we compute $E_v$ for the existing concentration profile.
-Then, separately for each layer $l$, we modify the concentration by $\delta Y$ and recompute the resulting valley splitting $E_v^{\delta l}$, which includes this change.
+Then, separately for each layer $l$, we modify the concentration by a small amount, $\delta Y$, and recompute the resulting valley splitting $E_v^{\delta l}$, which includes this change.
 The ratio $(E_v^{\delta l} - E_v)/\delta Y$ provides an estimate of the gradient for each layer.
 In this work we choose $\delta Y = 10^{-8}$, and we find the algorithm step factor $\epsilon = 10^{-3}$ to be effective for this protocol.
 (See Algorithm~\ref{alg:maximizeEv}.)

-When we optimize $Y_l$ in the disordered regime, as in Fig.~\ref{fig:optimize}, we use $\text{Var}\left[\Delta\right]$ as the reward function, as explained in the main text.
+When we optimize $Y_l$ in the disordered regime, as in Fig.~\ref{fig:optimize}, $\text{Var}\left[\Delta\right]$ is used as the reward function, as explained in the main text.
 We can re-express Eq.~(\ref{varDelta}) in terms of Ge concentrations as follows:

-where $Y_s$ is the Ge concentration in the barriers, $Y_w$ is the Ge content in the quantum well before adding extra Ge (set to 0 in this case), $Y_l$ is the Ge content at layer $l$, and $\psi_l$ is the value of the envelope function at layer $l$.
+where $Y_s$ is the Ge concentration in the barriers, $Y_w$ is the Ge concentration in the quantum well before adding extra Ge (set to 0 in this case), $Y_l$ is the Ge concentration at layer $l$, and $\psi_l$ is the value of the envelope function at layer $l$.
 In this case, we again consider small layer-by-layer variations of $\text{Var}[\Delta]$.
 We then define the gradient functions as $\text{grad}_l = \delta \text{Var}[\Delta]^{\delta l} / \delta Y$ and proceed as in the previous paragraph.
 In this case, we also find the algorithm step factor $\epsilon = 10^3$ yields suitable results.